Driving license in Japan: Categories of license

 Abbreviated names of the categories of vehicle this license includes.
 For illustrative purposes, this sample license shows every category.
 Category names are in the same places on every license.
 If a category is not included in a license, in the place where the category name would appear there is a horizontal bar.

+If the license is licensed with a Tractor-Trailer and a Commercial Tractor-Trailer both, the け引 label will label 引、引二 instead.

 Amendments

 Amendments to the license, such as a change of address, can be recorded on the reverse side of the license.
 For amendments that cannot be recorded in this manner, a new license must be issued.

 Use in other countries

-Great Britain has an exchange agreement with Japan (and with 16 other countries/regions) which allows the holder of a Japanese license who is deemed to be resident in the UK to exchange it for a British license.
-To do this, the holder must send the license, a translation thereof, an application form and a fee to the DVLA or DVA (for Northern Ireland).
+The United Kingdom has an exchange agreement with Japan (and with 16 other countries/regions), which allows the holder of a Japanese license who is deemed to be resident in the UK to exchange it for a British license.
+To do this, the holder must send the license, a translation thereof, an application form and a fee to the DVLA (for Great Britain) or DVA (for Northern Ireland).

+Taiwan does not recognise a Japanese International Driving Permit.
+As an alternative, Taiwan has an exchange agreement with Japan, which allows holders of a Japanese license to drive in Taiwan.
+For holders of a Japanese license who stay in Taiwan less than one year, they can drive in Taiwan with a Japanese license and its Chinese language translation issued by Japan Automobile Federation (JAF).
+Holders who stay longer than one year need to obtain a Taiwanese driving license with a Japanese license and other documents, but driving tests can be skipped.